 The Sourashtra alphabet was developed towards the end of the 19th century.
-A number of Sourashtra letters a similar to letters in the Oriya and Gujarati alphabets.
+A number of Sourashtra letters a similar to letters in the Odia and Gujarati alphabets.
 Sourashtra has also been written with Telugu and Devanagari alphabets but is usually written with a slightly modified version of the Tamil alphabet.

 Sourashtra (ꢱꣃꢬꢵꢰ꣄ꢜ꣄ꢬꢵ), an Indo-Aryan language closely related to Gujarati and spoken by about 310,000 people in southern Indian states of Tamil Nadu, Karnataka, and Andhra Pradesh, particularly in Salem, Thanjavur, and Madurai cities.